 The Board of Directors will annually adopt a resolution containing the capacity standards for the District.
 The resolution will contain the acceptance determination criteria identified by academic program, class, grade level, and individual school.
 The school is not obligated to add any teachers, other staff, or classrooms to accommodate choice applications.
-The District may only deny a Standard School Choice application if the District has a lack of capacity by the District having reached ninety percent (90%) of the maximum student population in a program, class, grade level, or school building authorized by the Standards or other State/Federal law.5
+The District may only deny a Standard School Choice application if the District has a lack of capacity by the District having reached ninety percent (90%) of the maximum student population in a program, class, grade level, or school building authorized by the Standards or other State/Federal law.

 The District shall advertise in appropriate broadcast media and either print media or on the Internet to inform students and parents in adjoining districts of the range of possible openings available under the School Choice program.
 The public pronouncements shall state the application deadline; the requirements and procedures for participation in the program; and include contact information for the primary point of contact at the District for school choice questions.
-Such pronouncements shall be made in the spring, but in no case later than March 1.6
+Such pronouncements shall be made no later than January 1.